vyleene/ssis/README.md

 ## 📋 Overview

-Simple Student Information System (SSIS) is a borderless desktop app built with Neutralino.js and a Bootstrap 5 UI.
+Acadex is a desktop app built with Neutralino.js and a Bootstrap 5 UI.
 It provides full CRUD operations across three linked directories with fast, searchable, and sortable DataTables grids.
 All data is persisted locally in plain CSV files with schema validation on every load.

 ---